Thinking about Electric Vehicles?

-The anticipated growth in EVs has already started with adoption doubling year on year.
-At Northern Powergrid we’re working hard to support the electrification of transport in our region and ensure it’s of benefit to the customers and communities we serve.
+We are working hard to support the electrification of transport in our region and deliver the benefits for the customers and communities we serve.

-One of the most important jobs we do is connecting people and businesses to our network.
-Our team can work with you to identify the right solution and if you're looking to install EV charging points at home, at your place of work or on-street, we've produced a simple guide to explain what you need to know to get connected.
+One of the most important jobs we do is connecting people and businesses to the electricity network.
+Whether you are looking to install EV chargepoints at home, at your place of work or are involved in large-scale charging infrastructure roll-out, we can help you to get connected.

 Charging at home

-If you're thinking about installing an EV charging point at home, we recommend you appoint an accredited installer, they'll conduct an assessment of your current power supply and notify us about your intention to install a new EV charger.
-In a very small number of cases we may need to undertake some work on our network to accomodate your charger.
-Your installer will identify this during their assessment, talk to you about what it means and then make an application to increase the size of your connection via our website.
+If you are thinking about installing an EV charging point at home, we recommend you appoint a reputable installer.
+They will conduct an assessment of your current power supply and notify us about your intention to install a new EV chargepoint at your premises.
+In a small number of cases we may need to undertake some work to accommodate your new chargepoint.
+Your installer will identify this during their initial assessment, talk to you about what is involved and then make an application to increase the size of your electricity supply.

-Businesses, retailers and employers could all benefit from having EV charging points installed at their sites.
-Whether it's for owners who want to charge up while doing the weekly shop or employees who want to charge whilst at work, destination charging is becoming increasingly popular.
-If you're thinking about retrofitting, you'll need to appoint an accredited installer who'll assess your existing electrical demand and how much additional power you would require.
-If it's more than your existing electricity supply can accommodate, your installer can make an application to increase the size of your connection.
+Business, retailers and employers could all benefit from having EV charging points available at their sites.
+Whether it is for EV owners who want to charge while doing the weekly shop or employees who want to charge whilst at work, destination charging is becoming increasingly common.
+If you are thinking about retrofitting, you'll need to appoint a reputable installer who will assess your existing electrical demand and calculate how much power the chargers require.
+If it is more than your existing electricity supply can accommodate, your installer can make an application to increase the size of your electricity supply.

-Charging hubs are often located on petrol forecourts and at motorway service stations and are used by EV drivers in a similar way to conventional vehicles, to fill up quickly.
-The power supplies at existing petrol stations aren't designed to accommodate the kind of demand that electric vehicle charging stations will need and so if you're thinking about this type of connection, we recommend you talk to our design team at an early stage and before making an application so that we can help you explore your options and identify the best solution.
+Charging hubs can be located on petrol forecourts and at motorway service areas.
+The power supplies at existing petrol stations were typically not designed to accommodate the demand that electric vehicle charging stations will need and so if you are thinking about this type of project, we recommend you talk to our design team at an early stage in the process and before making an application, so that we can help you identify the best solution.

 Charging points can be added to existing unmetered supplies, like street lights and telecoms cabinets, this is a solution being adopted by many Local Authorities but it's also possible to install ‘pop-up’ on-street columns owned by third party charging companies.
 If you're thinking about installing on-street charging you should read our EV charging guide and talk to our team early in the planning process, we're happy to work with you to identify the right charging solution.